Skip to main content

 I really enjoy watching horror movies, even when they’re not great, because you either get a good scare or a good laugh.
 I just like it.
 So, based on that facet of myself, I decided to watch this movie with my husband.
 I thought “Hm, this might not be great, but we’ll at least get a laugh!”.

-I’m not sure what I think of it as a movie, but it definitely got into my nerves.
+I’m not sure what I think of It Follows, but it definitely got under my nerves.
 I jumped a couple of times and was pretty tense for most of it.
 So, it did a pretty good job for a movie in this genre.

-That particular ending probably has a purpose though.
+That particular ending has a purpose, though.
 However, I can’t quite figure out what it might be.
 Will we perhaps have a second movie?

-Speaking of the things I don’t really understand… Why are horror movies characters, most of the time, pretty dumb?
-If someone had told you “Something is coming for you, to kill you!
+Speaking of the things I don’t really understand… Why are horror movie characters, most of the time, pretty dumb?
+If someone had told you, “Something is coming for you, to kill you!
 Don’t stay in any place with just one way out!”, would you close yourself in your bedroom?!
 Seriously!

 By the end, you’ll probably feel more comfortable with your lights on…